DejaLFlynn/Breweries-React-Project/README.md

 # Breweries-React-Project
-Displays NYC Breweries
+Displays Philadelphia Breweries

-A component that displays a list of breweries in NYC.
+A component that displays a list of breweries in Philly.
 ❏ The list should display the following information for each brewery ❏ Name
 ❏ Type